river06/leetcode2/README.md

 - Good practice to use generic forms?
     - `Set<T> foo = new HashSet<T>();`
     - `Map<Character, Integer> map = new HashMap<>();`
+- Comparator<T> newComparator = new Comparator<T> { int compare(T a, T b) { *** } }; uses anonymous class
+- PriorityQueue can be constructed by PriorityQueue(k, newComparator) or just PriorityQueue(newComparator)
+- The size k in the constructor of priority queue does not limit the number of elements in the priority queue
+- Collections.reverse(someCollection) reverses the collection.
+It does NOT return the collection